 Section 80GG: Tax Deduction for House Rent Expenses

-Section 80GG provides a means to lower your tax liability if you pay house rent but do not receive House Rent Allowance (HRA).
-In order to be eligible for this deduction, you must not own a house in your name, your spouse’s name, or your children’s name, or as a member of a Hindu Undivided Family (HUF) in the location of your employment.
-Additionally, you must reside in rented accommodation and regularly pay rent.
+Section 80GG offers a way to reduce your tax obligations if you are paying rent for your accommodation but do not receive House Rent Allowance (HRA).
+To qualify for this deduction, you must not own a house in your name, your spouse’s name, or your children’s name, or as a member of a Hindu Undivided Family (HUF) in the city where you work.
+Moreover, you should be living in a rented property and regularly paying rent.

-You can claim the least of the following amounts as a deduction under Section 80GG:
+Under Section 80GG, you can claim the lowest of the following amounts as a deduction:

 - Rs.
 5,000 per month.